MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/view-usage-reports.md

 2. In the site collection, browse to the library or list that contains the item for which you want to view the Popularity Trends report.

-3. Select the item that you want to view the Popularity Trends report for, and then do one of the following:
+3. Select the item that you want to view the Popularity Trends report for, and then do one of the following tasks:

   - For a library, click the **FILES** tab, and then, on the ribbon, click **Popularity Trends**.